Unayes09/Unayes09/README.md

         <h1>Hey there, I'm Unayes Ahmed Khan! 👋</h1>
         <p>Welcome to my corner of the coding universe!
 I'm a passionate Computer Science and Engineering student at Shahjalal University of Science and Technology (SUST). 🚀</p>
         <h2>About Me</h2>
         <p>As a dedicated learner and aspiring tech enthusiast, I've delved into the realms of programming languages and technologies, shaping my journey into something extraordinary.
-With a strong foundation in C, C++, and Java, I'm all about turning complex problems into elegant solutions. 💡</p>
+With a strong foundation in various programming languages, I'm all about turning complex problems into elegant solutions. 💡</p>
         <h3>What I Bring to the Table</h3>
         <ul>
             <li><strong>Data Maestro:</strong> My expertise extends to handling databases, particularly MySQL, ensuring seamless data management and organization.</li>
-            <li><strong>Web Weaver:</strong> Proficient in HTML5 and CSS, I have the knack for designing visually appealing and user-friendly web interfaces.</li>
+            <li><strong>Web Weaver:</strong> Proficient in HTML5, Javascript, Nodejs and Express, I have the knack for designing visually appealing and user-friendly web interfaces.</li>
         </ul>
         <h3>Problem Solver Extraordinaire</h3>
         <p>You'll often find me engaged in thrilling problem-solving quests on various platforms.
 Challenges are my playground, and I thrive on cracking those coding puzzles that keep the mind agile and sharp. 💪</p>